buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcProcedure.md

 ![procedure example](../../../../figures/ifcprocedure_example.png)

-Figure 1 &mdash; Procedure relationships
+Figure 1 — Procedure relationships

 ## Attributes

 ### PredefinedType
-Identifies the predefined types of a procedure from which
-    the type required may be set.
+Identifies the predefined types of a procedure from which the type required may be set.

 ## Formal Propositions